eeb24/Exploring-Toxicity-in-VTuber-Communities/README.md

 # Exploring Toxicity and Parasocial Relationships in VTuber Communities

 The code used for this study is available on the ToxicDiscourseAndParasocialRelationshipsInVTuberCommunities.ipynb notebook.

-The dataset used for the study is avaliable on the perscored.csv file.
+The preprocessed dataset used for the study is avaliable on the perscoredclean.csv file.
+Although the notebook includes the process to access Reddit's API and retreive data for own experimentation.